 Before long we struck up a conversation.
 His boat had docked that morning and now he had a few days leave so had decided to explore his surroundings.
-After hours of walking the city he’d found this bar, empty when he arrived, and took himself a drink and time to relax and to think about his day.
+After hours of walking the city he’d found this bar, empty when he arrived, and took himself a drink and time to relax and to think about his day, while we also talked about sleep sex and other interesting things.
 His thoughts took him to his future and now, a few months shy of a birthday, he wondered if he wanted to remain in the navy at all.
 He told me of his turmoil, how he’d always wanted to serve his country and had done so with pride but now it was time for something new.

 I jokingly suggested that as he was on shore leave and I was lonely that we leave, elope, disappear and carve out a new life for us both.